 (Video) A Boeing 747-400 Qantas aircraft flew with 5 engines

 The title may sound weird, but that's how it happened.
-On 6 January 2016, Qantas announced that an aircraft Boeing 747-400, which operated QF63 flight on the route Sydney - Johannesburg, had an extra "passenger".
-This is a Rolls Royce engine of 6 tons.
+On 6 January 2016, Qantas announced that an aircraft Boeing 747-400, which operated flight QF63 on the route Sydney - Johannesburg, had an extra "passenger".
+It is a 6 ton Rolls Royce engine.

-We all think we can quickly recognize a Boeing 747 from the perspective of the 4 engines and the "cockpit", but few believe I knew that B747 can carry a spare engine.
+We all think we quickly recognized a Boeing 747 in terms of the 4 engines and the "hump", but few think we knew that the B747 could carry a spare engine.
 The engine was mounted on the left wing, between the aircraft body and the interior engine.
-The 5 engine was not powered for flight.
-It was just grabbed by a special support and properly anchored for the trip.
-Through this process, Qantas said it reduces the time it takes to transport an engine by other means (by water or by using a cargo aircraft).
+The 5th engine was not powered for flight.
+It was only caught by a special support and properly anchored for the trip.
+Through this process, Qantas stated that it reduces the time to transport an engine by other means (on water or by using a cargo aircraft).
 Pilots are trained to operate the aircraft in complete solitude.

 - John Walton (@thatjohn) January 7, 2016

 Considering that the Boeing 747-400 had to carry additional 6 tons, which resulted in increased fuel consumption, a technical stop was needed at Perth Airport.
 Once in Johannesburg, the engine was immediately lowered from the wing and ready to be mounted on another Boeing 747-400 aircraft.

 The "sick" engine, the one replaced in Johannesburg, will not enjoy a trip at height.
 He will be sent to Sydney aboard a cargo ship.
 It does more, but it is no longer necessary.

 Qantas is not the first such action.
 He pioneered the early jet era.
 A Boeing 707 Qantas operated the first flight with 5 engines.
 It's a cumbersome process and done rarely, but efficiently.